Kodkollektivet/documents/meetings/meeting-items_2018-11-06.md

 ### Teambuilding event
 #### Suggestions so far
 - BBQ
-- Escape room
-- Paint Ball/Laser Tag
-- Camping/Short weekend trip (Sa-Su)
-- Car wreck forest
+- Board gaming night
-- Hiking together
+- LAN party
+- Stars & stripes - Bowling
+- TODO: poll in the channel

 #### When to schedule?
 - Teambuilding activity in the next weeks